roadiz/docs/developer/first-steps/upgrading.rst

     * With a MySQL server: ``mysqldump -u[user] -p[user_password] [database_name] > dumpfilename.sql``
     * With a PostgreSQL server: ``pg_dump -U [user] [database_name] -f dumpfilename.sql``

-Download latest version using *Git*
+If you are using *Roadiz Source edition*: download latest version using *Git*

 .. code-block:: bash

     cd your/webroot/folder;
     git pull origin master;

-Use *Composer* to update dependancies
+Use *Composer* to update dependencies or Roadiz itself with *Standard edition*

 .. code-block:: bash